asv210/Gcp_gfg/README.md

+## Project Description: Fortune Farm

+Fortune Farm is an innovative agriculture project that aims to provide farmers with easy access to agriculture products and weather information for better crop management.
+The project is designed to help farmers improve their farming practices, increase their productivity, and generate more income by leveraging the power of technology.

+## Technologies

+Frontend: The frontend of the Fortune Farm project is developed using React JS, a popular JavaScript library for building user interfaces.
+React JS provides a modern and efficient approach to building web applications and allows for seamless updates and modifications.

+Backend: The backend of the Fortune Farm project is developed using Node JS, a server-side JavaScript runtime.
+Node JS provides a scalable and efficient way to handle server-side logic and database interactions.

+Database: The Fortune Farm platform uses MongoDB, a popular NoSQL database, to store and manage data.
+MongoDB provides a flexible and scalable approach to data storage and allows for efficient querying and indexing.

+Deployment: The Fortune Farm project is deployed using Google Cloud and AMD instance, which provides a reliable and scalable infrastructure for hosting web applications.
+The deployment process is automated using CI/CD pipelines to ensure a seamless and error-free deployment process.

+## Roles of team members

+Rahul Shinde :- Frontend part ( weather API fetching and UI desgin) and deployment of backend and frontend to Google cloud.
+Apar Solanki :- Backend part (creating REST APIs for CRUD operations and integration of backend with frontend) Shreya Patel :- Frontend part (UI desgin)
+Sanjana Daki :- Frontend part (UI design)

-Since this project will hold both the client application and the server application there will be node modules in two different places.
+Since this project have both the client application and the server application there is node modules in two different places.
 First run `npm install` from the root.
 After this you will run `npm run-script install-all` from the root.
 From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json .
+This is a script we have defined in package.json.

-This app can be deployed directly to Google Cloud and AMD instance since there is a script defined in package.json which will automatically handle building and deploying the app.
+This app have been deployed directly to Google Cloud using AMD instance.
+The backend nodejs server is deployed in Compute engine Virtual instance and the frontend reactjs is deployed in app engine and its build folder in cloud storage.

 ## File structure
 #### `Frontend` - Holds the client application